Skip to main content

 Topps 1952 Style set visual.

-What I'd target: Only the best stars or rookies where the throwback presentation actually adds charm.
+What I'd target: Only iconic stars or rookies where the throwback frame improves the player card at a sensible price.

 Topps High Topps Topps editorial spotlight visual